popgenmethods/SINGER/README.md

 ### Running SINGER for a series of regions

+[this tool is still under development, and will be available soon]

 Sometimes it is of interest to only look at certain regions on the genome (e.g. selection signals), and we have provided support for this with the python script `multiple_windows_singer.py`.
 It will automatically parallelize running SINGER on the regions you specify with a given `.bed` file.

 **Tips:** we recommend having windows not too small nor too big.
 A window containing 500-5000 SNPs would be ideal.